 Even worse, it gives the borrower the right to grant recorded mortgages against the property and incur liens, which will take precedence over your unrecorded loan documents.
 If this happens and you try to recover the property, the net value could be zero.

 Let me repeat that.

-Even if you never record the loan documents for your sale of the property, it’s not as simple as walking away from the borrower and re-selling the property.
-You still need to go through the proper channels to eliminate their equitable interest.
+Even if you never record the loan documents for your sale of the property, it's not as simple as walking away from the borrower and re-selling the property.
+You must still go through the proper channels to eliminate their equitable interest.

 Now, practically speaking, most defaulting borrowers aren't going to come back and give the lender trouble when they know they've defaulted and they're in the wrong, but the only way to be 100% certain and eliminate any possibility of future problems is to properly remove their interest in the property.